caldwell-matthew/lightintheironcage/content/posts/Ozymandias.md

 > Look on my Works, ye Mighty, and despair!
 > Nothing beside remains.
 Round the decay
 > Of that colossal Wreck, boundless and bare
-> The lone and level sands stretch far away.”—
+> The lone and level sands stretch far away.”"—
 > -- **Percy Shelley, "Ozymandias", _Shelley’s Poetry and Prose_**

 ---

 Memento Deo et memento mori.

--- Matthew